 We don't know much about how the first-century Christians treated the forty days before Resurrection Sunday.
 The Bible itself mentions nothing about it.
-But by the second century, the church was starting to use that season as a time for training new believers about how to rightly think, live, and believe as Christians.
+But by the second century, the church was starting to use the season before Easter as a time for training new believers about how to rightly think, live, and believe as Christians.
 (The churchly word for this training is 'the catechumenate'.)
-This was done, in part, by reliving the Scriptural accounts of Christ's final time before He was killed.
+This was done, in part, by a collective reliving of the Scriptural accounts of Christ's final days before He was killed.
 It was done with the whole church community as they, too, relived it, and fasted together.
 The end of the training period was Holy Week, and Easter would be the day that the new believers would be baptized into the Church.
 As the Roman world became mostly Christian and more people had already been baptized as children, the season (known in Latin as Quadragesima) began to shift meaning in a way which would be of great value for new and long-time Christians alike.
-It would become a time for looking at the depth of one's own sin, and turning away from them.
+Lent would become a time for looking at the depth of one's own sin, and turning away from them.
 A time for learning what it means to follow Christ, and to listen to the Spirit.
 A time for actually going about changing one's ways to be more as Christ would have them be.
+A season for taking stock of the discipline one needs to be a disciple of Christ.

 Lent is a time when many people turn their gaze toward Good Friday and ask themselves, 'How dare I force someone who loves me this much to go through something this awful?'
 Perhaps they see the Cross and ask, 'Lord, what can I do to stop doing this to You?
 How can I love you better?'
 Many times in the Gospels, Jesus called on people to repent, to turn away from doing evil.
 So the first impulse of love is to try to do things that Jesus would want of you.